canonical/opensearch-operator/docs/how-to/scale-horizontally.md

 ## 2. Scale down one unit

-Once you made sure that removing a unit is safe to do, you can proceed to removing **a single unit**.
+Once you have verified that it is safe to remove a unit, proceed with removing **a single unit**.
 It is unsafe to remove more than one unit at a time.

 ```{note}
 Although we implement a rolling units removal,